 What Should I Avoid Using to Clean Electrical Contacts?

-While it may be ok to use these products to clean electrical contacts in some settings, they are not appropriate to use on a guitar’s delicate components and should not be considered viable electrical contact cleaner substitutes for this purpose.
+While it may be ok to use these products to clean electrical contacts in some settings, they aren’t appropriate for use on a guitar’s delicate components and should not be considered viable electrical contact cleaner substitutes for this purpose.

-WD40, which is a lubricant and water dispersant, can loosen and dissolve grime, but it will leave a significant amount of residue and a greasy lubricant film.
-This will become a magnet for dirt and will likely make the problems you encountered even worse.
+WD-40, which is a lubricant and water dispersant, can loosen and dissolve grime, but it will leave a significant amount of residue and a greasy lubricant film.
+This will become a magnet for dirt and will likely make the problem even worse.

 Vinegar

-Vinegar is a mild acid, and is used for a lot of cleaning purposes, but it does take a long time to dry.
-If you leave any moisture behind and it’s not dried by time you plug in the guitar again you risk creating shorts which will cause real damage to the electrical components.
+Vinegar is a mild acid and is used for a lot of cleaning purposes, but it takes a long time to dry.
+If you leave any moisture behind and it’s not dried by the time you plug in the guitar again, you risk creating shorts which will cause real damage to the electrical components.

 Water

 Water is full of mineral deposits and other contaminants that will very quickly cause oxidization, or rust, on the electrical components of your guitar.
-Not only will this cause more crackles, pops and other unwanted noises, but it can also irreparably damage them, requiring replacement.
-In addition, much like vinegar, water does not dry quickly, which always leaves the potential for hidden moisture remaining on the contacts.
+Not only will this cause more crackles, pops, and other unwanted noises, but it can also irreparably damage them, requiring replacement.
+In addition, much like vinegar, water doesn’t dry quickly, which always leaves the potential for hidden moisture remaining on the contacts.

 Rubbing Alcohol

-Many people have rubbing alcohol around their homes, and may assume it to be the same, but rubbing alcohol typically has around 50 isopropyl alcohol content, meaning there are more ingredients in the mixture.
-More ingredients means that there is a bigger chance of residue being left behind.
-Residues not only attract dirt and grime, but they also provide the perfect surface for them to adhere to, which will very quickly land you back in the same position prior to cleaning.
+Many people have rubbing alcohol around their homes and may assume it to be the same, but rubbing alcohol typically has around 50 isopropyl alcohol content, meaning there are more ingredients in the mixture.
+More ingredients means there’s a bigger chance of residue being left behind.
+Residue not only attracts dirt and grime, but also provides the perfect surface for them to adhere to, which will very quickly land you back you right back where you started.

 What Precautions Should I Take When Cleaning Electrical Contacts?

-As inconvenient as it may seem, you must remove all components that you plan to clean completely from the guitar and set them up in a separate place prior to cleaning.
-Isopropyl alcohol and acetone especially so, will cause significant damage to paint and finish if they come into contact with your guitar’s body.
-Acetone will not only damage paint finish, but is actually capable of dissolving certain plastic components, and while not quite as damaging, 99% purity IPA can cause yellowing of plastics.
+As inconvenient as it may seem, you must completely remove all components you plan to clean from the guitar and set them up in a separate place prior to cleaning.
+Isopropyl alcohol, and acetone even more so, will cause significant damage to paint and finish if coming into contact with your guitar’s body.
+Acetone will not only damage paint finish, but is actually capable of dissolving certain plastic components.
+While not quite as damaging, 99% purity IPA can cause yellowing of plastics.

 Finally, for scrubbing the components, be sure to use a micro brush with fine bristles.
 Using a Q-Tip or other cotton swab will likely leave fibers on the components, which will cause connection issues and will also become attractants for more dirt.